rust-lang/edition-guide/src/editions/transitioning.md

 #![feature(rust_2018_preview)]
 ```

 This will ensure that you're enabling all of the relevant features.
+Note that
+during the time the preview is available, we may continue to add/enable new
+features with this flag!

 ### Running rustfix